 - Sleep train for bedtime and the first few hours of sleep.

-- Everything else in the order of the biggest problem to the smallest problem.
+- Everything else is in the order of the biggest problem to the smallest problem.
 This includes:

 - Middle of the night wakings